 A company in the hyper-growth phase that had 100 employees by the turn of the year might have more than doubled its headcount and tripled its revenue by the start of H2.
-Real-time data about this company will help you tailor your sales pitch according to the company’s current situation and pain points.
-If you as a salesperson instead only base your outreach on data from a static list that includes information from the company’s half-year-old annual report, there’s a high risk that your offer isn’t at all relevant for the company today.
-Another advantage of real-time data is that it can include buying signals.
+Real-time data about this company will help you tailor your sales pitch according to the company’s current situation and difficulties.
+If you only base your outreach on data from a static list that includes information from the company’s half-year-old annual report, there’s a high risk that your offer isn’t at all relevant for the company today.

 Studies show that between 30 and 50 percent of sales go to the vendor that reached out first when a company started to detect a new need.

-Example: Say you’re working as a salesperson in the real-estate industry and the hypothetical hyper-growth company we mentioned above just added 20 new openings to its career page.
-Simple predictive analytics can then suggest to you that there’s a good chance this company will need a new office suitable for its increased head-count within a not too distant future.
-By acting on this predictive data, you’re likely to be the first from your industry to offer your service.
+Example: You’re working as a salesperson in the real-estate industry and the hyper-growth company mentioned above adds 20 new openings to its career page.
+Predictive analytics suggests you that there’s a good chance this company will need a new office suitable for its increased head-count within a not too distant future.
+By acting on this predictive data, you’re probably the first from your industry to offer the service.

 Don’t Underestimate the Importance of Any Company Data

-Only looking at, for example, a company's firmographic data or technographic data will tell you only so much about its organization and needs.
-By looking at insights from both descriptive data sets and predictive and prescriptive analytics, you’ll get a better holistic understanding of your ultimate prospects.
+Only looking at company's firmographic data or technographic data will tell you only so much about its organization and needs.
+By monitoring buying signals and looking at insights from both descriptive data sets and predictive and prescriptive analytics, you’ll get a better holistic understanding of your ultimate prospects.
 You’ll also gain a better understanding of how you should process each company to improve your chance of winning the sale.

-A traditional Ideal Customer Profile only based on firmographic data can look something like this:
+A traditional Ideal Customer Profile only based on firmographic data looks like this:

 Industry: Software development